Modifications and improvements

 What this does is essentially shortening the gears, making it easier to ride at lower speeds.
 In case of the Hyperstrada it makes the bike handle dramatically better:

-- The jerky throttle response is gone and the bike becomes easier to launch, and is more forgiving (less likely to stall)
+- The jerky throttle response is almost gone, the bike becomes easier to launch and is more forgiving

 - It softens the harsh engine brake in first and second gear.
 Still an issue but not as much as before.